openshift-labs/learn-katacoda/introduction/getting-started/4scaling.md

 Let's scale our application up to 2 instances of the pods.
-You can do this by clicking the "up" arrow next to the *Pod* in the OpenShift web console on the overview page.
+You can do this by clicking inside the circle for the `parksmap-katacoda` application from *Topology* view to open the side panel.
+In the side panel, click the *Overview* tab, and then click the "up" arrow next to the *Pod* in side panel.

 ![Scaling using arrows](../../assets/introduction/getting-started/4scaling-arrows.png)

-To verify that we changed the number of replicas, click the pods number in the circle next to the arrows.
-You should see a list with your pods similar to the following by scrolling to the bottom of the web console:
+To verify that we changed the number of replicas, click the *Resources* tab in the side panel.
+You should see a list with your pods similar to the image below:

 ![List of pods](../../assets/introduction/getting-started/4scaling-pods.png)